angelux079/revanced-signatures/README.md

-# Signatures
+# revanced-signatures
-Signatures for Patcher.
+This repository contains signatures for the ReVanced patcher.